-Arielle Chambers is a multi-media journalist, host, and social media manager based in New York City.
+Arielle Chambers, a Forbes 30 Under 30 Honoree, is a multi-media journalist, host, women's sports and culture connoisseur based in New York City.
 She utilizes storytelling to amplify the voices of women and magnify their excellence.
 Intentionally staying on the women's side of things, Chambers seeks to show girls and women, world-wide, that their potential is limitless.

 Chambers received higher education from both the University of Oxford (UK) and North Carolina State University (NC), studying New Communication Media and English.
 Post-university, she took her talents to major sports leagues like the NBA, NHL and WNBA, in in-game entertainment.
 It was there that Chambers saw the discrepancy in visibility of women's sports coverage.
 She realized the immediate impact she could have on the league if she were to just conduct her own interviews and post them online.

 Chambers has since dedicated her efforts to grassroots coverage and the utilization of social media to close the coverage gap.
-She has served as a reporter for the WNBA and NCAA women's basketball, covering multiple WNBA All-Star games, NCAA Women's Final Fours, and ACC Women's Basketball Tournaments.
-For the 2019 WNBA Draft, Chambers was chosen to be the WNBA digital news host and delivered #WNBANews.
-She also has experience in hosting and was the Connecticut Sun's back-up in-arena host for the 2018 season.
+Most notable in the implementation of social media, Chambers coined the phrase THE WNBA IS SO IMPORTANT, which ultimately became Twitter Sports' WNBA 25th Anniversary campaign.
+She has been a reporter for the WNBA and NCAA women's basketball, covering multiple WNBA All-Star games, NCAA Women's Final Fours, and ACC Women's Basketball Tournaments.
+Chambers has served as Connecticut Sun's in-arena host, WNBA's digital news host, host for the WNBA's Her Time to Play, host for LA Sparks' "Rooted in LA."
+Through Turner Sports, Chambers also hosts "Don't Sleep" on WNBA Weekly, a weekly show on NBA TV during the WNBA season.

 With a mission advocating for women's equity and empowerment, Chambers utilizes her sports background paired with principles of teamwork to empower women, dive into what it means to be empowered, and discuss the value of execution, based on knowing one's self-worth.